c-wilkinson/c-wilkinson/README.md

-Hey there! 👋 I'm Craig Wilkinson

-Welcome to my GitHub profile!
-I'm a passionate software engineer with over 10 years of experience in SQL Server and the .NET ecosystem.

-🌟 About Me

-I love diving into data, solving complex problems, and learning new things.
-My coding journey is rooted in my enthusiasm for transforming ideas into actionable solutions.
-Whether it's crafting high-performance database designs or automating repetitive tasks, I always aim to create tools that make life easier and more efficient.

-💡 Why I Code

-For me, coding isn’t just a profession—it’s a playground for creativity.
-From automating daily tasks to optimising workflows, I’m constantly looking for ways to simplify the complex and make the mundane magical.

-🏃‍♂️ Outside the Terminal

-When I’m not coding, you can find me running or spending time with my family.
-I’m a keen runner, and I enjoy the clarity it brings—whether I’m pacing through my local park or cheering my son on at junior parkruns.
+I'm Craig Wilkinson, a UK-based Senior Software Engineer with over a decade of experience delivering high-performance, data-driven systems.
+My background is rooted in the Microsoft stack, with a strong focus on SQL Server and C#.
+I've led the design and implementation of reporting platforms, data pipelines, and automation tooling across a range of business-critical environments.

+SQL Server remains my core expertise, but in recent years I've also worked with Redshift and PostgreSQL, adapting to cloud-first architectures and large-scale data processing.
+I'm comfortable getting deep into query tuning, schema design, and backend services—especially when there's a gnarly data problem to unravel.

+This GitHub contains a mix of exploratory side projects and tools I've built to scratch my own itches.
+Expect some rough edges.

+When I'm not coding, you'll probably find me:
+- Running marathons (I've got the tattoos to prove it)
+- Playing games with my son
+- Drinking whisky and planning blog posts I may or may not write

 <div align="center">
 <a href="https://twitter.com/SQLCadavre" target="blank"><img align="center" src="https://img.shields.io/twitter/follow/SQLCadavre.svg?style=social"/></a>